Cataract Treatment

 Treating Astigmatism

 Lens treatment options are also available as a toric solution, to address astigmatism at the time of cataract treatment.
 The right lens can do more than address cataracts; your doctor will help you choose a lens designed to meet your unique visual conditions and lifestyle.
-See how toric lenses can improve vision.

 Procedure